Open-Source-Community/linux-handbook/Chapter 5.md

 ## What is archiving

-process of bundling multiple files or directories into a single file for future reference.
+Process of bundling multiple files or directories into a single file for future reference.
 Archiving directories can help in compressing them and save storage.

 ## Archiving in Linux

 The `tar` command is used to archive files or directories by this format `tar [option] [archive-file] [filename]`.

-### flag options
+### Flag options

 - `-f` is a mandatory flag to create an archive with a specific name.
 - `-c` for creating archives.